bluebear94/uwu/README.md

 color, creed or religion, sex, sexual orientation, gender identity, national origin, age, marital status, military status, or disability.’”

+Definitions are mostly based on [*Webster’s New International Dictionary 1909*](https://www.websters1913.com) for words that were in use at that time.

 ## Contributing

 Feel free to send pull requests to add new words or to add definitions for existing words.
 All newly added words should include definitions.
+For existing words, prioritize shorter words (≤ 8 letters).

+Feeling lucky? `grep -e '^\S\{,8\}$' UWU.txt | shuf | head -n10`

 A definition of a lemma word consists of the actual definitions, followed by the part-of-speech tag.
 The part-of-speech tag also contains a list of